amy324/CI-CD-Pipeline-Automation-Tool/README.md

-# CI/CD Tool for Go Projects
+# CI/CD Pipeline Automation Tool for Go Projects

 This repository contains a command-line tool written in Go for automating Continuous Integration and Continuous Deployment (CI/CD) pipelines for Go projects.
 The tool utilizes the [cobra](https://github.com/spf13/cobra) library for building CLI applications.